-The school day for K-5 students is 8:15 AM - 3:20 PM.
-Preschool hours are 8:00 AM - 11:20 AM and 12:00 PM - 3:20 PM.
+The school day for K-2nd grade students is 8:15 AM - 3:20 PM and 3rd-5th is 8:05 AM-3:10 PM grounds after dismissal unless supervised by their parent/caretaker.

-The elementary bell for admitting children into the building is 8:10 AM.
+The elementary bell for admitting children into the building is 8:00 AM at the 3-5 intermediate and 8:10 AM at the K-2 primary school.
 Children participating in the school breakfast program will be admitted to the cafeteria between 7:40-8:10 AM.
-Children who arrive before 8:10 a.m. will participate in either the Jays Walking Program or Jays Reading Program.
-These programs are held from 7:45 AM-8:10 AM.
+Children who arrive before the bell will participate in either the Jays Walking Program or Jays Reading Program.
+These programs start at 7:45 AM.

 Children will leave the building and school grounds to go home upon dismissal unless specifically directed to remain at school by a teacher.
-Students may not remain on school grounds after dismissal unless supervised by their parent/caretaker.
+Students may not remain on school